 Satisfactory and efficient service delivered at all times and on all channels (email, phone, social media, web forms, surveys, etc.) also guarantees that you will be warmly recommended to customers acquaintances, and grow your customer base using nothing but what you’ve already invested.

 A part of CRM’s standardized data organizing strategy is to keep all relevant details in a knowledge base from where all agents can access them (in most cases, depending on the roles and permissions they’ve been assigned with).
 That database is usually cloud-hosted, and all it takes to get there are the right credentials and a good internet connection.
-As expected, most of today’s popular CRM systems are fully mobile optimized, and thus accessible from all devices, browsers, and operating systems.
+As expected, most of today’s popular CRM systems are fully mobile-optimized, and thus accessible from all devices, browsers, and operating systems.
 Some of them also provide dedicated apps for Android and iOS users.

-We can’t deny social media the credit for most of what modern businesses are earning, as platforms such as Facebook, Twitter, Google+ or LinkedIn are great pools for finding potential contacts and deal opportunities.
-At the same time, both large and small businesses find it difficult to maintain an active presence on all of them and personally respond to all inquiries and questions without losing focus on the rest of their work.
+We can’t deny social media the credit for most of what modern businesses are earning, as platforms such as Facebook, Twitter, Google+, or LinkedIn are great pools for finding potential contacts and deal opportunities.
+At the same time, both large and small businesses find it challenging to maintain an active presence on all of them and personally respond to all inquiries and questions without losing focus on the rest of their work.

 Now that you have a good idea of what to expect when you invest in a CRM software, it’s time to check what the market has to offer.
 The overwhelming number of attractive and well-reputed CRM systems may confuse you at first, but on the bright side, you’re more likely to find a tool tailored to your needs than it would be with a less competitive software category.

-To help you make the right choice, we compiled a list of popular all-in-one CRM platforms you should consider in 2019:
+To help you make the right choice, we compiled a list of popular all-in-one CRM platforms you should consider in 2020:

 Salesforce CRM is a unified cloud-hosted solution offering robust features for lead management, marketing automation, partner management, and sales data analysis.
-Offering a scalable architecture for businesses of all sizes, this platform will allow you to automate a number of marketing tasks, increase lead generation, and boost conversions, thus, streamlining your overall workflow.
-It even comes with a patented Einstein AI feature that aims to improve lead scoring and activity capture so it is easier to zero in on your strongest leads.
+Offering a scalable architecture for businesses of all sizes, this platform will allow you to automate several marketing tasks, increase lead generation, and boost conversions, thus, streamlining your overall workflow.
+It even comes with a patented Einstein AI feature that aims to improve lead scoring and activity capture, so it is easier to zero in on your strongest leads.
 In case you still feel that this software does not offer some of the specific functionalities you are looking for, worry not.
 Salesforce CRM has open API capabilities that allow it to integrate with other Salesforce productivity systems and third-party applications.

 Next on our list of quality suggestions is Freshsales, another flagship CRM delivered by a proven productivity family that caters to versatile management requirements.
 For years, Freshsales has been gathering expertise and experience to create one of today’s best CRMs, with functionalities often deriving from customers’ suggestions and ideas on how the product could be improved.
-The system is hosted entirely on the cloud and includes no bulky and complex set up procedures, neither will it be challenging to afford.
-We recommend it because of efficient lead capturing, best-in-breed contact management, and powerful nurturing on multiple communication channels.
+The system is hosted entirely on the cloud and includes no bulky and complex set up procedures; neither will it be challenging to afford.
+We recommend it because of qualified lead capturing, best-in-breed contact management, and powerful nurturing on multiple communication channels.
 This software solution is also a wise choice for companies looking to master the craft of matrix reporting, due to its numerous summaries, tables, and chart collections.
-Should you be interested in this particular product, you can sign up for Freshsales free trial here.
+Should you be interested in this particular product, you can sign up for Freshsales free trial.

-Pipedrive is another well-known CRM product that excels in sales relationship management and suits the needs of small, medium, and large businesses.
-Downright intuitive and particularly competent in direct sales, Pipedrive makes it possible to attract leads and maintain quality relationships all from a single dashboard.
+Last but not least, on our list of popular CRM systems is Pipedrive, a product that excels in sales relationship management and suits the needs of small, medium, and large businesses.
+Downright intuitive and particularly competent in direct sales, Pipedrive makes it possible to attract leads and maintain quality relationships, all from a single dashboard.
 It scores and organizes leads in manageable chunks, and lets you customize it in a variety of ways until it adapts to the requirements of your operations.
-On top of that, it is one of the best-integrated systems of its kind that functions impeccably within any software landscape; fully optimized for mobile usage; and available in even 13 different languages.
-For more information, be sure to contact the vendor or sign up for Pipedrive free trial here.
+On top of that, it is one of the best-integrated systems of its kind that functions impeccably within any software landscape, fully optimized for mobile usage, and available in 13 different languages.
+For more information, be sure to contact the vendor or sign up for Pipedrive free trial.